simlal/bioclim-data-extraction/README.md

 ## Data visualization

 All visualization are made with the [Plotly graphing library for Python](https://plotly.com/python/).
-Run the [data_viz.py](/scripts/data_viz.py) script from the main folder as `python data_viz.py`.
-You need to customize the vars name according to your id's in your input `file.csv`.
+Run the [data_viz.py](/scripts/data_viz.py) script command line with the previously generated csv as follow :

+ `python data_viz.py us-capitals_bioclim.csv`.

+ The [data_viz.py](/scripts/data_viz.py) was written quickly to just have a visualization of the climate data pipeline.
 ### Mapbox
 Example with scatterplot on Mapbox
 ![mapbox](/viz_example/mapbox_example.png)